amaddio/git-workshop/readme.md

 ## Merging (one branch into another)

 `git merge` merges one (time)line of commits into another.
 This way you can integrate someone elses or your own versions into each other.
-Keywords that you might encounter are:
+Two common types of merges will be explained:

-- fast forward (merge): when Git is able to move the branch (reference) up consequently due to only new commits
+ - (1) fast forward (merge): when Git is able to move the branch (reference) up consequently due to only new commits
    - Git determines this by reachableness of the commits (a --> b --> c)
-- regular (three-way) merge (Page 78):
+ - (2) regular (three-way) merge (Page 78):
    - 1: tip of branch a
    - 2: tip of branch b
    - 3: last common commit in timeline

 - merge another branch into the current branch (HEAD): `git merge <branch_name>`